openethereum/openethereum.github.io/Quick-start.md

 ### Javascript Console

 Ethereum has the [web3 Javascript API](https://github.com/ethereum/wiki/wiki/JavaScript-API) for interacting with an Ethereum client.

-Now, Parity doesn't include a Javascript interpreter but if you want to use an interactive Jaavscript console, you can install [node/NPM](http://nodejs.org) and use its console.
+Parity doesn't include a Javascript interpreter but if you want to use an interactive Jaavscript console, you can install [node/NPM](http://nodejs.org) and use its console.
 You'll need to have JSONRPC enabled by running Parity with the `-j` flag.
 Once you have node/NPM installed, you'll just need to install the latest web3 module:

 ```bash
 $ npm install web3